savasana/TIL/class/cs50-lecture11.md

 ### Google Maps
-If you move around your mouse on the screen, delay happens. (gray grid appears) why delay? request information in a real short amount of time (and it is called AJAX)
+If you move around your mouse on the screen, delay happens. (gray grid appears) why delay? it request informations in a real short amount of time (and it is called AJAX)

+**needed to comeback for more info here**

 ### JSON